cjratcliff/nce-lm/README.md

 Using NCE greatly improves efficiency for word-level language models where the large vocabulary size makes computing softmax inefficient.

-NCE is only used during the training of the model - a full softmax is used in evaluation.
+NCE can only be used during the training of the model as it describes a loss function, not a way of outputting predictions.
+A full softmax is used for generating samples.